yeay another getaway for the family and what's the difference this time from the previous one? we will spend 3 days 2 night on an island!

 and i'm going to try this out tonight, right after my korean class^^

-this chant actually does comes with an ancient story. interesting right? i got this from a source while looking for the soundtracks (this is just a habit of me downloading the soundtracks from all the korean dramas i've watched) but it was a sad-funny ending tho'
+(this is just a habit of me downloading the soundtracks from all the korean dramas i've watched)

 A long, long time ago, a man who’s part of generations of only sons, consulted a name-specialist to give his only son a name symbolic of a long life.
 But no matter how the name-specialist suggested, the man insisted, “longer… make it longer”.
 It became a name that took a long time to pronounce in anybody’s life.